Zero Waste Dishwashing: All the Plastic-Free Dishwasher and Hand-Washing Options

 refilling your dishwashing liquid bottle at a bulk store that has cleaning products in bulk, and

-use liquid castile soap like Dr Bronner’s bought in bulk to make your own dishwashing liquid, by diluting it with water using a ratio of 1:10 (pre-dilute it) and then squirting on a dishcloth to scrub your dishes.
+use liquid castile soap like Dr Bronner’s (which can be bought in AU here and in the US/CAN here) bought in bulk to make your own dishwashing liquid, by diluting it with water using a ratio of 1:10 (pre-dilute it) and then squirting on a dishcloth to scrub your dishes.

 Don’t overuse the liquid soap to make it last longer and store dish soap somewhere dry to make it last longer.
 You can place the soap on the dishcloth instead of in the water for more direct application to your dirty dishes.